 – Are these keywords fully unique or are they fighting to own them?

 – Are any of these similar to mine?

 – If so, should I consider changing my keyword strategy to avoid needless competition?

-A good method to switching your keywords up to avoid grinding against another company is to work in geo locational cues into your keywords.
+A good method to switch your keywords up to avoid grinding against another company is to work in geo-locational cues into your keywords.
 This is as simple as adding “in country x” to your keywords.
 This helps differentiate you from the competition and will help you squeeze the most out of your keywords for your local SEO.

 At the end of the day

 Be prepared to invest some time.
 The above techniques can be worked into your daily activities for as little as around half an hour once you know what to do.
 The potential for driving business to you and building a larger customer base is huge.
-This is specially true when you consider the very minimal costs for working SEO locally.
+This is especially true when you consider the very minimal costs of working SEO locally.